-

 The possible good/bad outcomes are mixed.
 In early December, the US Treasury Secretary expressed ‘serious concerns’[4] about whether Pillar 1 (digital taxation) would undermine the arm’s length principle and the related nexus rules.
 The Secretary also favours a Pillar 2 modelled on the US Global Intangible Low-Taxed Income (GILTI) framework, which would narrow the basis for any global consensus.

-The end of the last decade brought in significant tax changes with the OECD’s BEPS initiative that have been implemented broadly.
-In this decade, the major policy issue is the taxation of digital multinational companies that transact internationally without having a taxable presence in many jurisdictions in which they derive income.
 Many countries (France, Austria, UK, Italy, Spain and Austria) have reacted by introducing unilateral gross income taxes on digital tax services (DST).
 These DST create a piecemeal result, increasing compliance burdens and the risk of double or triple taxation.
 The OECD’s Pillar 1 and 2 proposals offer initiatives that if a consensus is reached amongst countries will yield a more cohesive tax environment for all multinationals.
 The trade-off to achieve this is the acceptance of a minimum level of taxation.

 What you can do now?